Dermaroller and Microneedling Treatments

 Dermaroller (also known as micro-needling) is a non-surgical treatment option that can significantly improve skin texture & appearance – from within.
-At Santi we use both dermaroller and the DermaPen to to treat:
+At Santi we use both Dermaroller and the DermaPen to treat:

 Age spots & sun/brown spots

 A rejuvenating aesthetic treatment which promotes collagen production using the body’s own healing processes, micro-needling is all-natural and 100% safe when performed in a controlled environment.
 Hundreds of small needles are ‘rolled’ across the treatment area, creating superficial ‘micro injuries’ and stimulating collagen synthesis via the skin’s wound response.
 While it sounds more invasive than other resurfacing treatments recovery is swift and the skin becomes accustomed after repeated treatments.
 Repeated ‘breaking’ of the skin surface softens and minimises acne scars, fine lines and large pores and improves skin tone as newer, younger skin cells are encouraged.
 The micro tracks created by micro-needling also allow skin serums and other products to penetrate the skin more deeply, increasing absorption rates and efficacy.